AliOsm/phlex-icons/README.md

 require 'phlex-icons-hero' # No need to require the gem if you are using it in a Rails application.

 class PhlexIcons < Phlex::HTML
-  include Phlex::Icons # If you want to use Phlex::Kit.
+  include PhlexIcons # If you want to use Phlex::Kit.

   def view_template
     div do